|Patagonia & El Calafate Tours by Say Hueque Argentina Journeys||Best of Patagonia Tours||El Calafate & The Glaciers|

-A little basic Spanish goes a long way here and we recommend studying up (at least a tad) on menu translation so that you don’t end up eating the only thing you know how to order all the time.
+A little basic Spanish goes a long way here and we recommend studying up (at least a tad) on menu translation so that you don’t end up eating the only thing you know how to order the entire time.

 – Lunch: Passengers must bring their lunch boxes.

-– Outfit: Warm clothes, raincoat jacket, waterproof trousers, hiking boots, sunglasses, sun screen, gloves, hat, backpack (40lts).
+– Outfit: Warm clothes, raincoat jacket, waterproof trousers, hiking boots, sunglasses, sunscreen, gloves, hat, backpack (40lts).

-The variety of birds and other animals in the park is much more exciting than you would imagine, although given the number of visitors, the animals are quite shy.
+The variety of birds and other animals in the park is much more exciting than you would imagine, although, given the number of visitors, the animals are quite shy.

-If it is one of those days, when it is even hard to walk, probably the best is the use of shorter focal lengths.
+Another option would be to use an umbrella to block the lateral wind.
+If it is one of those days when it is hard to even walk, probably the best strategy is the use of shorter focal lengths.

 – Although fruits and vegetables are organic garbage, they are not native to the region.
-So, if you leave the rest of an apple in the Park you are contaminating, as it could grow and affect the ecosystem.
+So, if you leave the rest of an apple in the Park, you are contaminating, as it could grow and affect the ecosystem.